 The second reason given by Gartner is that the size of the SAM market is declining.

 - The Size of the SAM Market: Gartner’s evidence is that the market declined by $20 million from one year to the next.
 This is a 4.4% decline.
 Is that such a significant decline to justify dropping coverage of the overall software category?
 Secondly, while Adobe has stopped enforcing audits as it has moved mostly online.
-However Adobe online monitoring and licensing tends to be simpler than other vendors, so SAM will not necessarily decline even if the significant vendors eventually figure out the Cloud, Oracle audits are still very much in effect.
-Microsoft has not softened its stance, and SAP has stepped up its efforts with the introduction of Type 2 indirect access.
-SAM software is critical in providing information to customers to push back on each of these software vendors (and more).
+However, Adobe online monitoring and licensing tend to be simpler than other vendors, so SAM will not decline.
+Even if the significant vendors eventually figure out the Cloud, Oracle audits are still very effective.
+Microsoft has not softened its stance, and SAP has stepped up its efforts to introduce Type 2 indirect access.
+SAM software is critical in providing customers information to push back on each of these software vendors (and more).

 Manufacturing a Story to Not Cover SAM with an MQ or MarketScope

-- When vendors declare that they do not see the value for the funding of Gartner, Gartner will use the strategy of upselling the vendor to a higher level where they will have excellent access to analysts.
-The ability to influence them that was promised in the lower level.
+- When vendors declare that they do not see Gartner’s funding value, Gartner will use the strategy of upselling the vendor to a higher level to have excellent access to analysts.
+The ability to influence them vendors promised that in the lower level.

-- This is the exact sales strategy used by the Church of Scientology to keep their devotees investing in Scientology courses, even when the devotees fail to see the benefits of their courses.
+- This is the exact sales strategy used by the Church of Scientology to keep their devotees investing in Scientology courses, even when they fail to see their courses’ benefits.

 The Striking Similarity to The Chruch of Scientology

-Gartner’s sales tactics are so strikingly similar to those employed by Scientology; they are covered in the article Gartner and Scientology: Similarities in Sales Strategy.
+Gartner’s sales tactics are strikingly similar to those employed by Scientology; they are covered in Gartner and Scientology: Similarities in Sales Strategy.

 Gartner presents itself as a research entity.
 However, after many years of researching other research entities, I can’t find another example of a real research entity that behaves the way Gartner behaves.

 Gartner uses high-pressure sales tactics out of its Fort Meyers facility.
-The tactics are so extreme, that is causes one to wonder how much legitimate research Gartner performs.
+The tactics are so extreme that it causes one to wonder how much legitimate research Gartner performs.
 Gartner is far more focused on maximizing its revenues instead of emphasizing research quality.